|

 Why do you want them to stop making games?

 Someone recently asked me what I would do.
 First, I'd put the series on indefinite hiatus.
-After the next-generation consoles have started making their mark, I'd study the machines' capabilities and begin making plans for a new game with these studies in mind--just like how some unheralded team of people created a little thing called Super Castlevania 4.
-Naturally, by now, I'd have a concept, a set of ideas and a storyline, but I'd realize that all of these things are useless to me unless they're applied within the frame of what made the series memorable: (1) A hero with reactionary abilities.
-Frankly, I'm tired of these games with hundreds of "special powers" and "systems" that I'm never going to use.
-(2) An unequaled atmosphere.
-I'd work off of familiar landscapes and castle structures while breathing new life into them, as they once did with rooms that turn 360 degrees, gigantic chandeliers, upside-down castles, etc.; these ideas cease to exist when you pump out formula games like they're currently doing.
-And (3), most importantly, I'd aim for challenge.
-If you can play a huge game and make it to Dracula in six hours and beat him easily, it makes everything you did to get to that point worthless.
-Everyone knows that one guy who, to this day, can't finish Castlevania, which is one of those things that can give you the satisfaction in knowing that you could.
+After the next-generation consoles have started making their mark, I'd study the machines' capabilities and begin making plans for a new game with these studies in mind--just like how some unheralded team of people created a little thing called Super Castlevania IV.
+Naturally, by now, I'd have a concept, a set of ideas and a storyline, but I'd realize that all of these things are useless to me unless they're applied within the frame of what made the series memorable:

-At the least, I'd move it away from the current formulas from which it remains trapped--the large areas with the "rooms," the RPG and weapon systems that take away all of the challenge, and that whole feel which they permeate.
-It's not "regressing back to past formulas"--it's building (not ignoring) on a foundation that was working strong until 1997, whence Legends directed it towards Wacky Land.
+At the least, I'd move it away from the current formulas in which it remains trapped--the large areas with the "rooms," the RPG and weapon systems that take away all of the challenge, and that whole faux-new-age feel which they permeate.
+It's not "regressing back to past formulas"--it's building (not ignoring) on a foundation that was working strong until 1997, whence Legends directed the train towards Wacky Land.
 In short: Take what has always worked, elevate it to new levels, and make the game that everyone will be talking about for years to come before you even consider making another.
-Imagine how starved they'll be when they see a Castlevania game pushing a system to its limits rather than another game that intentionally limits itself because its creator is shallow enough to believe that people won't buy it because its "too challenging" when it's instead "too overdone."
+Imagine how starved they'll be when they see a Castlevania game pushing a system to its limits rather than another tired retread, intentionally limited because its creator is shallow enough to believe that people won't buy it because its "too challenging" when it's instead too much of something we stopped caring about ten years ago.

 [Home] [What's New?]
 [CV Library] [Stages] [Reviews] [Weapons] [Castleography] [Multimedia] [Codes] [Links] |